kevinka12/ML_Project/README.md

 And the model passes the required inference tests.

 ## Output
 The changes are being pushed to the main branch, or by triggering the workflow manually, which we did many times to test the workflow.
-The the GitHub Actions will do the following:
+The GitHub Actions will do the following:

 Run the Dagger workflow
 Uploading the trained model